GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 # Immediate To-Do List

-- convert derivation functions to new layout using function
+- convert derivation functions to new layout using function: the issue with "undefined" should go away once each section is converted to new layout
 - function to apply certain sound changes only across morphome boundries.
 The functions takes the two morphemes as arguments, and then determines which sound changes are in chosenChanges.
 If a change is conditional and the condition is met at the morpheme boundrie e.g bak-or where intervocalic voicing detects that the final sound in word1 is a voiceless plosive following a vowel and that the first sound in word2 is a vowel, intervocalic voicing will be triggered and only at the boundry
 - possessorQuality
 - Add stats about noun gender